ThibArg/nuxeo-imagemetadata-utils/README.md

   ```
   * If you already have other custom operations, just add this to the list( don't forget the `,` to separate the operations)

-**Getting the JSON Definition of the Operation**
+**Getting the JSON Definition of the Operations**
-* Install the plug-in (see below, "Installation")
+* Install the plug-in on your server (see below, "Installation")
-* Once the plug-in is installed and the server running:
+* Once the plug-in is installed and the server:
   * Login as an administrator
-  * Then, go to {your-server:port}/nuxeo/site/automation/doc
+  * Go to {your-server:port}/nuxeo/site/automation/doc
   * Find the operation (just do a search on the page for `Save Picture Metadata in Document` for example)
   * Click the "JSON Definition" link
   * Copy the JSON definition
-  * WARNING: If the description of the operation contains lines, remove them manually of saving the definition will fail.
+  * WARNING: If the description of the operation contains lines, remove them manually or saving the definition in Studio will fail.

-#### Example of Use with Studio
+### Example of Use with Studio

 **Update Metadata when a Picture is Created/Modified**<br/>
 We want to update the metadata every time the binary file is modified.
 Which means, basically, when the document is created or when the user replaces the existing file with another.